Underground Storage Tank Removal and Disposal Contractor

 The following diagram shows a typical underground oil tank;

-The removal of an underground fuel or storage tank is required to be completed by a licensed professional and should not be attempted by untrained personnel, there are many underground services or
+The removal of an underground storage tank is required to be completed by a licensed professional and should not be attempted by untrained personnel, there are many underground services or

 Call for underground locates to assess and flag buried services in tank location